0

 If the clerk just failed to notice the attempted altered deal, we are back to the two options above: either there is no deal, or the deal is as originally offered.

-Would the clerk has actively agreed to a deal that fall outside of his tasks, the whole situation collapses to a variation of Option 1, where there is no valid contract between UPS and the customer.
+Would the clerk has actively agreed to a deal that fall outside of his tasks, the whole situation collapses to a variation of the theoretical option, where there is no valid contract between UPS and the customer.
 However, in this case, the clerk is liable for the damage to the parcel and the damage to UPS.